Recognize the Power of a Negative Study

 Look for Red Flags

-Indications of problems often appear in the first stages of initiation—after reaction and learning data have been collected.
-Many signals can provide insight into the program’s success or lack of success, such as participants perceiving that the program as not relevant to their job.
+Indications of problems often appear in the first stages of initiation – after reaction and learning data have been collected.
+Many signals can provide insight into the program’s success or lack of success, such as participants perceiving that the program is not relevant to their job.
 Perhaps they would not recommend it to others or do not intend to use it on the job.
 These responses can indicate a lack of utilization, which usually translates into negative results.
-Connecting this information requires analyzing data beyond overall satisfaction with the program, the instructor and the learning environment.
+Connecting this information requires analyzing data beyond overall satisfaction with the program, the instructor, and the learning environment.
 While important, these types of ratings may not reveal the value of the content and its potential use.
 Also, if an evaluation study is conducted on a program as it is being implemented, low ratings for reaction and learning may signal the need for adjustments before any additional evaluation is conducted.

 Lower Outcome Expectations

 When there is a signal that the study may be negative, or it appears that there could be a danger of less-than-desired success, the expectations of the outcome should be lowered.
 The “under-promise and over-deliver” approach is best applied here.
 Containing your enthusiasm for the results early in the process is important.
 This is not to suggest that a gloom-and-doom approach throughout the study is appropriate, but that expectations should be managed and kept on the low side.